microsoft/react-native-xaml/CONTRIBUTING.md

 ### Prepare and submit a PR
 1. Once changes are ready, run `yarn change` at the root of the repository to create a patch (it will ask for a description of the change).
 The version scheme we use is [SemVer](https://semver.org/)
-2. Update the package version by running `yarn bump`
 3. Open a pull request and address review feedback.
-4. After the PR is merged, manually trigger a publish from GitHub to publish to npm.

 ## Technical details
 You can find more details to setting up in the [Technical Guide](TechnicalGuide.md).